FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 ## Taking a Look at the Impact for All Countries
 Since the data for each province is not present in all dates(some provinces were not continuiously recordered for all dates), we can not simply get the last date(2/22/2020) and aggregate the values, instead let's get the last entry for each province and aggregate confirmed # for the provinces; we can safely assume the last entry for each province is the latest date of the last recorded.

+From the chart below, we can clearly see Mainland China accounts for 98% of the
 ```python
 # let's aggregate by the country instead of province
 df_by_country = df.groupby(['Country/Region', 'Province/State']).last()\